 This person can choose to spend money on services like a bank (e.g. Coinbase) or transaction processing (miners), or he/she can simply save.
 The money is not the property of these businesses and therefore the software system that implements the money does not serve them.
 This is a critical distinction when considering the impact of changes to the money — the motivation for the quote.

 In the case of actual consensus (universal agreement) all owners of the property consent to the change, in which case it is an increase in value to everyone.
-Bitcoin developers can help people achieve consensus, but to the extent that a proposal does not have consensus, it is unethical to push a hard fork.
+Bitcoin gives every person their own say in the money.
 The interests of services, that are paid by coin-holders, are not only irrelevant (it’s not their money) but often in conflict with the interest of their customers.